jamesellinger/4-3-2_diy_ai/README.md

 ### AI feedback

-make sure that you are running this from the activated environment:
+make sure that you are running this from the activated environment and that LM Studio is running in server mode with the correct model loaded:

 ```
 python ai_feedback2txt.py